SpaceCurve/hadoop-adapter/geopandas-vis/ipython-notebook-geopandas-centos65.md

 	This allows us to link against the shared libraries that `libgeotiff` and `gdal` install into `/usr/local/lib`

-    The remained of the steps can be done using the `geotiff` account.
+    The remaining steps should be done using the `geotiff` account.

 4. Install `libgeotiff`